byui-cse/cse251-course/week01/prepare.md

 Before we can talk about threads and processes, we need to understand the Python Global Interpreter Lock or GIL.
 It is a mutex (or a lock) that allows only one thread to hold the control of the Python interpreter.

 This means that only one thread can be in a state of execution at any one time.
 If you write single-threaded programs, then the GIL has no impact.
-However, when writting paralell and concurrent programs, it is critical to understand it.
+However, when writing parallel and concurrent programs, it is critical to understand it.

 ### Process

-A Process is a program that has been loaded by the operating system and is running.
+In terms of computer systems, a "process" is a program that has been loaded by the operating system and is running.
 It contains 1 to N threads.
 All processes contain 1 thread that is called the main thread.
 The operating system will start that main thread for the process and when that main thread ends, the process ends.
 [Process (computing)](https://en.wikipedia.org/wiki/Process_(computing))

 ### Thread

 A thread is the smallest unit managed by the operating system that is scheduled to run on the CPU.
-All processes contain a main thread.[Thread (computing)](https://en.wikipedia.org/wiki/Thread_(computing))
+[Thread (computing)](https://en.wikipedia.org/wiki/Thread_(computing))

 ### How Python handles threads and processes

 Because of the GIL, all threads are running concurrently in your program.
-The operating system will give each thread a little time slice on the CPU where it will appear that they are all running at the some time.
+The operating system will give each thread a little time slice on the CPU and switch between them quickly giving the appearance that they are all running at the same time.

 When you create a process in Python, each process will contain their own instance of a GIL.
 This allows each process to run in parallel on the computer.

 ### I/O and CPU Bound code

-Computer programs have been analyzed for many years and researchers have noticed that during the life of a process, the process will **switch** between waiting for I/O (ie., user input, Internet requests, file accesses) and running instructions on the CPU (ie., calculations).
+Computer programs have been analyzed for many years and researchers have noticed that during the life of a running process, the process will **switch** between waiting for I/O (ie., user input, Internet requests, file accesses) and running instructions on the CPU (ie., calculations).

 **I/O Bound**